Dealaxer/gammu-e2s/README.md

 <li><code>chmod -R ug+rwx storage bootstrap/cache</code></li>
 </ul>

-12) You are now ready to use the Web interface!<br>
+12) You are now ready to use the Web interface!